6 Best Robo-Advisors For High Net Worth Investors

 The customization options are tough to beat at Wealthfront.
 Like all robo-advisors, you can access a diversified core portfolio of stock and bond ETFs.
 Wealthfront also offers a smart-beta portfolio for portfolios worth more than $500,000, for investors attempting to outperform a market capitalization model.
 The direct stock indexing for accounts worth more than $100,000 can also work to maximize overall investment returns.

 Wealtlhfront recently added several hundred ETFs to their lineup including strategy, SRI and sector offers.
 You can add ETFs to an existing portfolio.
 Or clients can create their own ETF portfolio which Wealthfront will manage for them.
 Included in the new funds are several Grayscale cryptocurrency funds.
+The automated bond portfolio is a sound addition tot he platform.

 Anyone can access the Path Digital Financial Advisor, whether you’re a Wealthfront client or not, by creating an account and linking your financial accounts You can find out if you’re on track for retirement and other financial goals.